kriller500/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories |script that counts the number of directories and sub-directories in the current directory.
 12-newest_files |script prints ten newest files in the current directory.
 13-unique |script  script that takes a list of words as input and prints only words that appear exactly once.
+14-find_that_word |script that displays lines containing pattern root from /etc/passwd